apache/nuttx/configs/eagle100/README.txt

 	CONFIG_ENDIAN_BIG - define if big endian (default is little endian)

-	CONFIG_DRAM_SIZE - Describes the installed DRAM.
+	CONFIG_DRAM_SIZE - Describes the installed DRAM (SRAM in this case):

+	   CONFIG_DRAM_SIZE=0x00010000 (64Kb)

 	CONFIG_DRAM_START - The start address of installed DRAM

-	CONFIG_DRAM_VSTART - The startaddress of DRAM (virtual)
+	   CONFIG_DRAM_SIZE=0x00000000

 	CONFIG_ARCH_LEDS - Use LEDs to show state.
 Unique to boards that have LEDs

 	CONFIG_ARCH_INTERRUPTSTACK - This architecture supports an interrupt stack.
 If defined, this symbol is the size of the interrupt stack in bytes.
 If not defined, the user task stacks will be used during interrupt handling.

 	CONFIG_ARCH_STACKDUMP - Do stack dumps after assertions

+	CONFIG_ARCH_BOOTLOADER - Configure to use the MicroMint Eagle-100
+	   Ethernet bootloader.

-  IMX specific device driver settings
+  LM3S6818 specific device driver settings

 	CONFIG_UARTn_SERIAL_CONSOLE - selects the UARTn for the console and ttys0 (default is the UART0).